First Temperature Profile of a Stellar Flare using Differential Chromatic Refraction: Measuring the observable properties of DWF030225.574-545707.456

 where $\delta$ is the object's declination, $h$ is the object's hour angle, and $\phi$ is the geographic latitude of the observer's location on Earth. $\Delta\alpha$, $\Delta\delta$, and $P$ are then used as inputs to calculate $d_{\parallel}$ as:

 which is the projection of the source's apparent positional deviation in the direction of the zenith and serves as a quantification of \ddcr\ \citep{clarke2024}.
 The weighted average $d_{\parallel}$ of the reference stars (weighted by the standard deviation of each star time series) is then subtracted from that of Gaia DR2 4728703055241994752 (\autoref{fig:dpar} Panel C).
-The detrended time series is then smoothed via a 9-point rolling median (9 chosen empirically as the smallest window that effectively removes short time scale noise), as shown in \autoref{fig:dpar} Panel D.
+The detrended time series is then smoothed via a 9-point rolling median (9 chosen empirically as the smallest window that effectively removes short time scale noise), as shown in \autoref{fig:dpar} Panel D. While the curve in Panel D contains one epoch that appears to increase just prior to the start of the flare, indicated by the solid points, this is an artifact of the rolling window applied to the data in Panel C and should not be interpreted as pre-flare $\Delta$DCR.

 We note the seeing FWHM on this particular night was poorer than typical ($FWHM\sim1.33$~arcsec), and CTIO regularly achieves $<$ 1 arcsec FWHM seeing at similar air masses, suggesting that observations under more favorable conditions would provide superior PSF centroid estimation, which would enable $\Delta$DCR shift estimation for weaker flares.